ImpressionEngineering/Perch-Response-Prune/README.md

 ## Prerequisites

-Respose Prune requires the following:
+Response Prune requires the following:

 1. The Perch Forms addon must be installed.
 2. At least one form needs to be configured.